 All jurors who are summoned to serve at the Blythe Courthouse are allowed to ride all Desert Roadrunner fixed route buses free of charge from home to the Courthouse and from there to home again by showing their juror badge.
-Call Desert Roadrunner at (760) 922-1140 or (800) COMMUTE, or visit them online.
+Call Desert Roadrunner at (760) 922-1140 or (800) COMMUTE.

 Parking for jurors is located in the public parking lot on the north side of the Superior Court building.
 Additional parking is available across North Broadway at another county facility.
 You will not need to use the parking permit attached to your juror summons.

 Blythe, California Jail

 The Blythe Jail is located near the Courthouse.
 If you, or someone you know, is being held at the Blythe Jail, contact Mr. Nice Guy Bail Bonds at (844) 400-2245.
 Mr. Nice Guy or a member of his friendly, professional staff, will get to work immediately, to help you or your loved one get home to friends and family as quickly as possible.

 Bail is an amount of money required by the courts to obtain a release from jail.
 The court holds onto the money until the court case has come to a close, and then returns the money to the person who paid it, provided the defendant has shown up for all of their hearings and court proceedings.
 Bail is set by the county and posted at each detention facility.
 If you, or someone you know, is in the Banning Justice Center jail, call Mr. Nice Guy Bail Bonds for help in posting bail and getting back home as soon as possible.

 How Much is Bail for cases processed at the Blythe Courthouse?